iekanat/DistributedSystemsExercises/John/README.md

 ## Using Johnny

 John the Ripper is a very flexible tool that can carry out a broad range of password cracking techniques.
-For this exercise we will restrict it to incremental (brute force).
+For this exercise we will restrict it to incremental (brute force) mode.
 Brute force in its essence is searching the space of all valid passwords for the correct password, by testing each one in turn.

 If we knew the password was 3 letters long and was only composed of the lower case letters a to z, there would be 26^3 = 17576  possible combinations that would make a valid password.